The Queen of Green Wants to Raise Your Vibration. Here’s How.

 We learned about the concept of metaphysical mealtimes from Dr. Will Cole, but Von Der Pool refers to the subtle aspect of food quite literally.
 Combining her passions for energy work and cooking, she cooks with the knowledge that certain foods, spices, and herbs are medicinal in their own right.
-Her introspective practices moved her to learn various teachings of meditation and energy healing, like Joheir, Marma, and Reiki.
+In addition, her introspective practices moved her to learn various meditation and energy healing teachings, like Joheir, Marma, and Reiki.

 It was when she began integrating these practices into her work as a chef, and her clients experienced the high-vibrational effects of plant-based eating for the first time, she witnessed a new kind of healing take place in which they felt great energetically.
 This is why she enhances the high-vibrational states of her food through the infusion of subtle energy healing.

-Beyond animal ethics and discussions of sustainability, plant-based eating can have other implications on our well-being.
-According to Von Der Pool, plant-based diets are “high vibrational” — referring to the spiritual energy housed in all living things that some call chi, and others think of as consciousness.
+Beyond animal ethics and sustainability discussions, plant-based eating can have other implications on our well-being.
+According to Von Der Pool, plant-based diets are “high vibrational” — referring to the spiritual energy housed in all living things that some call chi and others think of as consciousness.
 Fans of the etheric realm note that everything is energy and certain of earth’s treasures vibrate at higher frequencies — including crystals and plants.

 Going beyond the basics of nutrition, certain branches of wellness believe that life-force energy contained in our foods is another one of the ways that our food nourishes us.
 The same way reiki replenishes our subtle systems with universal life-force energy, it does the same to our foods.
 Thus by giving reiki to ingredients and meals, it is almost as if the energy healing is being performed directly to us.

 Von Der Pool sees this culinary energy work as serving a healing function that goes far beyond the physical.
-“It raises the vibration of our etheric body also so that we are untouchable by those things and people resonating at frequencies below us,” she says.
-“It allows for us to heal and balance our chakras through eating the rainbow and raising the vibration of the food we eat.”
+“It also raises the vibration of our etheric body so that we are untouchable by those things and people resonating at frequencies below us,” she says.
+“It allows us to heal and balance our chakras by eating the rainbow and raising the vibration of the food we eat.”

-Food is a foundational pillar in our lives, but for a true wellness enthusiast, the nutrients they contain are just the beginning.
-Simply by incorporating more fruits and veggies, you are already adopting a more high-vibrational diet and making less of a carbon footprint.
+Food is a foundational pillar in our lives, but the nutrients they contain are just the beginning for a true wellness enthusiast.
+By incorporating more fruits and veggies, you are already adopting a more high-vibrational diet and making less of a carbon footprint.
 But by infusing energy healing into your foods, you are unlocking the latent healing potential in your meals — physically, emotionally, and etherically.